zendesk/racecar/README.md

 Introducing Racecar, your friendly and easy-to-approach Kafka consumer framework!

 Using [ruby-kafka](https://github.com/zendesk/ruby-kafka) directly can be a challenge: it's a flexible library with lots of knobs and options.
 Most users don't need that level of flexibility, though.
-Racecar provides a simple and intuitive way to build and configure Kafka consumers within a Rails application.
+Racecar provides a simple and intuitive way to build and configure Kafka consumers that optionally integrates seemlessly with Rails.

 ## Installation